The Family Glitch Fix

 The calculation…David’s monthly income is $7,000 and Genny’s monthly income is $5,000.

-Thus, the Family Glitch Rule Fix allows David and Genny to shop for an health insurance plan in the Marketplace with tax credits to lower the cost.
+Thus, the Family Glitch Rule Fix allows David and Genny to shop for an health insurance plan to cover Genny and their son in the Marketplace with tax credits to help lower the cost.
+David remains with his employer-sponsored plan, that costs him nothing.

 A Couple in Durham